 BTR goes on to predict that only the big three (Amazon, Sony, B&N) will survive and it will be hard for anyone else to enter the market.
 This is very likely true, but it is only true if you ignore the rest of the world.

 The ereader price war has so far been confined to the USA.
 It has yet to affect the other major markets in Europe, Asia and Australia.When you add them to the pot the prediction is false.
 And the Big Three soon becomes the Big Four, possibly even the Big Five.

 Pocketbook was one of the Big Four.
 I have the feeling that there is actually a Big Five, but I’m not sure yet who that last company is.
 It’s not Bookeen or Bebook, but it might be Hanvon or Gajah.
-Hanvon were working towards a $100 ereader before the Nook Wifi, and Gajah are the most widely distributed ereader manufacturer that you’ve never heard of.
+Hanvon was working towards a $100 ereader before the Nook Wifi, and Gajah is the most widely distributed ereader manufacturer that you’ve never heard of.